Fun Fall Events Around Austin for Families – 2025

 This is a great little fall festival if you don’t want to spend all day at the pumpkin patch.
 There are bounce houses, a corn pit, barrel train, yard games and a pumpkin patch.
 It’s relatively inexpensive (though they used to have $5 weekday entry, which I loved!
 It looks like it’s $10 every day now).

-Sweet Berry Farm Harvest of Fall Fun: Sept.
-21-Nov.
-3
+4. Sweet Berry Farm Harvest of Fall Fun: Sept.
+20 – Nov.
+2 (plus weekends in November)

 1801 FM1980